zodern/meteor-pure-admin/README.md

 ```

 The route can be to a page in the admin panel, an external page, or a page in your app.
 If it is a page in the admin panel, prefix it with `{adminRoute}`.
 It will be replaced with the route prefix for the admin routes.

+### Packages

+On the server, you can use any package you want.
+But on the client, you can't.
+The client is prebuilt before being published.
+If you want to use a package that is not added, create an issue or pull request.
+You can view the packages bundled with the client [here](https://github.com/zodern/meteor-pure-admin/blob/master/src/.meteor/packages).
+You can also load a file from a cdn by using PureAdmin.addFiles('url'), though if multiple packages load different versions of the same library that way, there could be problems.

 ## How it works